Petišovci

 Petišovci ([pɛtiˈʃoːu̯tsi] or [ˈpɛːtiʃɔu̯tsi]; Petesháza) is a settlement south of Lendava in the Prekmurje region of Slovenia.
 It lies on the left bank of the Mura River, right on the border with Croatia.

+Buildings

 The local church in the settlement is dedicated to Saint Rosalia and belongs to the Parish of Lendava.
 It was built in 1994.

+Sport

+Petišovci Stadium is a purpose built motorcycle speedway stadium located east of Petišovci, off the Rudarska ulica.
+The facility hosts the Športno Društvo Lendava team and has been a significant venue for speedway hosting important events, including qualifying rounds of the Speedway World Championship.